 Greg Hohn joined Transactors in 1989 and became its director in 1996.
 He is a senior lecturer at UNC's Kenan-Flagler Business School, where he started teaching Applied Improv (FIZ) in 2000, and presents FIZ programs in academic settings, corporations, and organizations across the country.
 He also taught improv and acting for the camera in Duke University's Theater Studies Department for five years.
 Greg sings with the Triangle Jazz Orchestra and his other theater work includes performances with Archipelago, Manbites Dog, Shakespeare & Originals, Temple Theatre, and Long Beach Playhouse and acting and directing with the 10x10 Festival at The ArtsCenter, Activated Ackland, and Redbird Festival of One-Act Plays.
 He has also worked in film, television, radio, and industrial/corporate media.
 Greg graduated from UNC with a degree in English and has written fiction and for stage, radio, and periodicals.

 Bart Hubbard stumbled into an improv class at the suggestion of a wise friend in 2010.
 Since then he can't get enough and has taken many classes and joined Transactors Improv in March 2013.
 His day job is running a web consulting business, but for fun he enjoys drinking local beer and giving himself compliments.

 Steven started working with Transactors Improv in 2001.
 In the past few years he has appeared in Loveseat Theater's production of Sex, Drugs, and Dinner and has been seen in One Song's production of The Phantom Tollbooth, The ArtsCenter's 10 x 10 Play Festival, Sister Mary Ignatius Explains It All For You, and Romeo and Juliet.
 He has also been a storyteller for A Tour of Southern Ghosts festival near Atlanta.
 Steven received his BA in religion and completed a masters of divinity degree (yep-not lying!).
 He moved to the Triangle from Georgia in January 2001 and works with Club Nova in Carrboro.
-Steven is on hiatus from the group until 2016.
+Steven recently returned to the company after a 14-month hiatus.